Secure Modulo Sum via Multiple Access Channel: Introduction

-Further, when we can realize secure transmission of modulo sum with $k$ transmitter, multiplying $-1$ to the receiver's variable, we can realize secure modulo zero-sum randomness among $k+1$ players, that is the $k+1$ random variables with zero-sum condition and certain security conditions \cite[Section 2]{SMZS}.
-As is explained in \cite{SMZS}, secure modulo zero-sum randomness can be regarded as a cryptographic resource for several cryptographic tasks including secure multi-party computation of homomorphic functions, secret sharing without secure communication channel, and a cryptographic task, multi-party anonymous authentication.
+Further, when we can realize secure transmission of modulo sum with $k$ transmitter, multiplying $-1$ to the receiver's variable, we can realize secure modulo zero-sum randomness among $k+1$ players, that is the $k+1$ random variables with zero-sum condition and certain security conditions \cite[Section 2]{SMZS}\cite[Section II]{SMZS2}.
+As is explained in \cite{SMZS,SMZS2}, secure modulo zero-sum randomness can be regarded as a cryptographic resource for several cryptographic tasks including secure multi-party computation of homomorphic functions, secret sharing without secure communication channel, and a cryptographic task, multi-party anonymous authentication.
 In this sense, secure transmission of modulo sum is needed in the viewpoint of cryptography.

 In this paper, we formulate the secure modulo sum capacity as the maximum of the secure transmission of modulo sum via multiple access channel.
 When the multiple access channel satisfies a symmetric condition, the secure modulo sum capacity equals the capacity of a certain single access channel.
 In a general setting, we derive the lower bound of the secure modulo sum capacity.
-Further, we give several realistic examples by using Gaussian multiple access channel, which can be realized in wireless communication.
+Further, we give several realistic examples by using Gaussian MAC, which can be realized in wireless communication.

 The remaining part of this paper is organized as follows.
 Section II prepares notations used in this paper.
 Section III defines the secure modulo sum capacity, and gives two theorems, which discusses the symmetric case and the general case.
 Section IV gives the proof for the semi-symmetric case.
-Section V discusses the Gaussian multiple access channel.
+Section V discusses the Gaussian MAC.